whitneyburton/portfolios/students/1510/Jordan-Lawler/20160429-Jordan-Lawler-M4-THE-BASTE.md

 "Also: I’m starting to suspect he may only be ironically good at karaoke"

-(this is acually true, although the ironic part is more ironic than you know: For someone who spent the last four years of their life recording people through microphones, I apparently lose all idea of how they operate when I am given one and proceed to scream into the microphone as though amplification is not its job already.)
+(this is actually true, although the ironic part is more ironic than you know: For someone who spent the last four years of their life recording people through microphones, I apparently lose all idea of how they operate when I am given one and proceed to scream into the microphone as though amplification is not its job already.)

 ### Playing a Part